 Once someone establishes the existence of God the next step is to discern the meaning and purpose of his or her lives as it relates to that Creator.
 This requires searching and discovering the true meaning of life.
 The writer of Proverbs 25 states that the Eternal knowingly conceals things so that we may search them out (Proverbs 25:2).

-The Apostle Paul began his first message to those in Athens (Athenians worshipped multiple pagan gods) by stating God WANTS humans to search Him out because of the character it builds.
+The Apostle Paul began his first message to those in Athens (Athenians worshipped multiple pagan deities) by stating God wants humans to search Him out because of the character it builds.

-27. In order that they might seek the Lord, if perhaps they might feel after Him and might find Him; though truly, He is not far from each one of us, (Acts 17:27)
+In order that they might seek the Lord, if perhaps they might feel after Him and might find Him; though truly, He is not far from each one of us (Acts 17:27).

-Your question shows that you are on the track to finding Him, as there are MANY "gods" available for us to find.
+Your question shows that you are on the track to finding the true God, as there are many deities (all of which are false) available for us to find.
 For most humans, their "deity" is the person, idea, or desire that occupies the uttermost respect and love in their minds.
 For some, it is sex, or money, or power, or even another human being.

-The Bible provides real answers to all the major philosophic questions such as why man exists and what is the ultimate destiny of mankind.
-These answers are available to those who read the Bible with a truly open mind and heart and ask for help to understand its profound lessons.
-It is not easy, but any person can do it.
+The Bible does reveal real answers to all the major philosophic questions such as why man exists and what is his destiny.
+These answers are available to those who read it with a truly open mind and heart and ask for help to understand its profound lessons.
+It is not easy, but any person can do it if they willing to seek God out.
 Finding the answers to the basic questions of life along with the strongest motivation possible to strive to reach your potential is the immediate reward for the search.